-The key - as with all football trading - is discipline.
+The keys - as with all football trading - are discipline and patience.
 If you are able to restrict yourself to trading strong selections only, you will do well as a trader.

 You will still hit losers - everyone does - but get more than half right and you're in profit.

 A great strategy to try after FHH is lay the draw (or LTD).